 10-29% Bad Fail Represents a significant overall failure to achieve the appropriate learning outcomes (shall be deemed a valid attempt and must be resat unless all three permitted attempts have been used).
-As above 1-9% Very Bad Fail A submission that does not even attempt to address the specified learning outcomes (shall be deemed a non-valid attempt and module must be retaken).
-N/A 0% Non-Submission or plagiarised assessment A categorical mark representing either the N/A
+As above 1-9% Very Bad Fail A submission that does not even attempt to address the specified learning outcomes (shall be deemed a non- valid attempt and module must be retaken).
+N/A 0% Non-Submission or plagiarised assessment A categorical mark representing either the failure to submit an assessment or a mark assigned for a plagiarised assessment N/A